Cycling at Imperial

 If you would like more information about TFL cycle routes around London then please visit their website to get more information.

-Bike auctions happen in the South Kensington campus every term.
+Bike auctions happen in the South Kensington campus in November each year.
 This is so that abandoned bikes can be removed to allow space for current bike users to lock their bikes.
-Proceeds from the action go to IC-BUG and charity (via Raising and Giving).
+Proceeds from the action go to the Raise and Give society each year.

-Out of core hours, all bikes in a storage area are labelled as being abandoned.
+Out of core hours, all bikes in a storage area are labelled as being abandoned, normally at the start of October.
 Bike users are asked to remove labels from only their bikes, and after one month, all bikes that are still labelled are removed by security and stored for one week for reclaiming.
-Both the announce and discussion list are notified during the first week of marking, they can ask the bike users’ representative to remove the label from their bike.
+Both the announce and discussion lists are notified during the first week of marking, they can ask the bike users’ representative to remove the label from their bike.
 The bike auction then takes place one week after the abandoned bikes have been removed.

 If you’d like to donate your bike to a bike auction, please let security know on x58900, 020 7594 8906 or email@example.com.

-Dates and times of the next bike action will be listed here.
+Dates and times of the next bike action are 25th November on the Queens Lawn between 1200 and 1400.

 Dr. Bike are mechanics that carry out free checking, maintenance and repair of bikes for staff and students.
 They generally have a rule of 20 minutes max per person and do not take bookings, so it is best to arrive early if you don’t want to wait in a queue.
 We are aiming to have Dr. Bike sessions at least once a term, if not more.
 Currently we have none planned, but in future we will have dates and times of these listed here.
 There will be Dr. Bike at each bike auction.